lspestrip/Stripeline.jl/docs/src/prm.md

 ideal case V-AXIS and H-AXIS are perpendicular and V-AXIS is aligned with the local (topocentric) zenith.

+The rotation around the V-AXIS is performed by the _ground_ motor, while the rotation around H-AXIS by the _altitude_ motor.
+There is also a _boresight_ motor that will be kept constant and egual to zero.
+The position of each motor is encoded by an angle _wheel#ang_.

 ## Configuration angles

 To describe the non idealities of the telescope we need nine angles:

 - ()

+## Pointing Reconstruction Method

+## Example

+## Reference Documentation
 ```@docs
+ConfigAngles
 configuration_angles
+telescopetoground
 ```